FBalzerMPE/imprs_sports_week/data/sport_descriptions/volleyball/specifications.md

 ### What to bring

-- You do not need to bring any special equipment, but make sure to not forget your water bottle!
+- You do not need to bring any special equipment (apart from shoes to play on the grass), but make sure to not forget your water bottle!

 Get ready to showcase your skills and teamwork on the volleyball court.
 Good luck to all participating teams!